caitlyn-wilhelm/IceCoverage/StaticCompare/README.md

 python makeplot.py <pdf | png>
 ```

-This should generate the plot:
+This should generate the following figure:
 ![StaticCompare](StaticCompare.png)